VirtoCommerce/vc-platform/docs/developer-guide/deployment/deploy-elasticsearch-to-dedicated-server.md

 ![Installing and starting ElascticSearch service](../../assets/images/docs/image2015-3-20_11-24-4.png "Installing and starting ElascticSearch service")

-Navigate toВ **http://localhost:9200**В in your browser.
-You should see Elasticsearch status inВ JSON format:
+Navigate to **http://localhost:9200** in your browser.
+You should see Elasticsearch status in JSON format:

 ```
 {